 Mapping the customer journey and creating a 360-degree view of their behavior is not a new concept.
 However, in today’s complex and highly competitive world, getting a unified view of your customers is more important than ever.
 It’s the only way marketers will be able to do their jobs properly and meet the expectations of their customers.

 Customers increasingly expect one-to-one communication.
-This requires you to know what they did in the past, what they are currently doing and what they will most likely do in the future.
+This requires you to know what they did in the past, what they are currently doing, and what they will most likely do in the future.
 Customers want you to know and predict their needs and be there with the right messaging and right offering at the right moment.
 And let’s face it, that’s not an easy task.

 It’s a rapidly changing ecosystem that is challenging for marketers to keep pace with.
-To succeed, marketers need a single source of truth for all marketing, sales and customer data.
-One place where data can be collected, managed and transformed into useful signals that they then are able to act on.
+To succeed, marketers need a single source of truth for all marketing, sales, and customer data.
+One place where data can be collected, managed, and transformed into useful signals that they then are able to act on.
 Now, this is where a Customer Data Platform becomes interesting.

 What is a Customer Data Platform (CDP)?

 Maybe you’ve heard of a CDP?
 If not, this is your lucky day as a marketer!
-A CDP is a database which consolidates useful customer data from several channels and data sources.
+A CDP is a database that consolidates useful customer data from several channels and data sources.
 It provides organizations with streamlined access to deep and specific insights about their customers.
 A CDP contains first-party data that you can then enrich with second and third-party data to create a holistic view of your customers.

-It’s a central location for all customer data, including personal identifiers, website visits, purchase orders, email responses, social media comments, audio recordings, customer service interaction, mobile app touch-points and any other data related to the customer.
+It’s a central location for all customer data, including personal identifiers, website visits, purchase orders, email responses, social media comments, audio recordings, customer service interaction, mobile app touch-points, and any other data related to the customer.
 The CDP pulls this data from different sources and then cleans and combines it to create a single and unified customer view.

-Once you’ve collected your data to one place (the CPD), so that you can analyze it and get insights, you’re also able to connect it to other systems like a marketing automation system, CRM etc. That way, you’re able to directly act on the data and insights you get.
+Once you’ve collected your data to one place (the CPD), so that you can analyze it and get insights, you’re also able to connect it to other systems like a marketing automation system, CRM, etc. That way, you’re able to directly act on the data and insights you get.
 Cool, right?
 Below is a visualization of CDP.

 What data can you store in a Customer Data Platform?